 Entry 5: Electronic Fund Transfers Inward

-Electronic Fund Transfers (EFTs) are digital ways money moves between bank accounts.
-When money comes into your account through these methods, it’s an ‘inward’ transfer.
-These entries are common for salaries, refunds, or payments from others.
+Electronic Fund Transfers (EFTs) are digital ways money moves between bank accounts quickly and securely.
+When money comes into your account through these methods, it is an ‘inward’ transfer.
+These entries are common for salaries, refunds, or payments received from others.

 You might receive funds via National Electronic Funds Transfer (NEFT), Real Time Gross Settlement (RTGS), or Immediate Payment Service (IMPS).
 These will appear as ‘NEFT IN’, ‘RTGS CR’, or ‘IMPS CR’ in your passbook.
-These are fast and secure ways to receive money directly into your account.
+These are fast and secure ways to receive money directly into your account from other banks.

-With the rise of digital payments, you also receive money via Unified Payments Interface (UPI).
+With the rise of digital payments, you also frequently receive money via Unified Payments Interface (UPI).
 When someone sends you money using UPI, it will reflect as ‘UPI CR’ or ‘UPI REC’ in your passbook.
-According to the Reserve Bank of India (2026), digital transactions continue to grow, making these entries increasingly frequent.
+According to the Reserve Bank of India (2026), digital transactions continue to grow rapidly, making these entries increasingly frequent in passbooks.

 Each transfer method has its own characteristics regarding speed and amount limits.
-NEFT is processed in batches, RTGS is for large-value, real-time transfers (typically for amounts as per the latest official guidelines and above, as per official guidelines), and IMPS/UPI offer instant transfers for smaller amounts.
-Your passbook clearly distinguishes these.
+NEFT is processed in hourly batches, RTGS is for large-value, real-time transfers (typically for amounts of ₹2 Lakh and above, as per RBI guidelines 2026), and IMPS/UPI offer instant transfers for smaller amounts.
+Your passbook clearly distinguishes these different types of transfers.

 Read More